Lavedonio/Alexandria/docs/general_tools.md

 # Module Contents
 ## fetch_credentials(service_name, \*\*kwargs)
-Gets the credentials from the secret file set in `CREDENTIALS_HOME` variable and returns the credentials of the selected service in a dictionary.
-If service is "credentials_path", a path is returned instead.
+Gets the credentials from the secret file set in `CREDENTIALS_HOME` variable and returns its selected service, which is defined by the _service_name_ parameter, in a dictionary.
+If service is "credentials_path", the path for the directory where the secret file is located is returned instead.

 It's mainly meant to be used by the other modules, but it can be used to retrieve other credentials in order to stardardize the local and remote code execution.